blechschmidt/pallium/README.md

 # Pallium

-## Linux Networking and Security Sandbox
+## Linux Network and Security Sandbox

 **This project is still in an early phase of development (pre-alpha).
 It is not ready for production use and has [known issues](/doc/issues.md), which are not (yet) documented exhaustively.
 Please expect bugs and breaking changes.**

-Pallium is a Linux networking and security sandbox.
+Pallium is a Linux network and security sandbox.
 In contrast to many other sandboxing solutions, pallium can provide reasonable protection against Linux kernel exploits through the use of [gVisor](https://github.com/google/gvisor).
 Pallium also supports restricting file system access and implements virtual users, allowing to isolate applications